LYNCH·LLP

 • How many art units does this examiner cover?

-The public record spans 2 art units within Technology Center 2100.
-The pooled figures aggregate all applications across these units.
+The examiner's public record spans 2 art units within the technology center.

 ◈ RESPONDING TO AN OFFICE ACTION